Find out what we consider when calculating your annual fee, and read about fee blocks, extra fees and thresholds.

 - A.6 - the Society of Lloyd’s

-- A.9 - managers and depositories of investment funds, and operators of collective investment schemes or pension schemes
+- A.9 - operators of funds, collective investment schemes or pension schemes

 - A.14 - corporate finance advisors